moxystudio/next-with-moxy/docusaurus/docs/recipes/favicon-os-theme.md

 };
 ```

-The example above uses the dark favicon variant only for the dark theme and the default favicon for all other cases.
 Notice that we have duplicated some of the head tags and rendered them conditionally based on the system theme.
 Moreover, we have kept the same version query string (`?v=xxxxx`) as before and for both variants.